vuestorefront/magento2/docs/composition/useRelatedProducts.md

 `useRelatedProducts` composable returns the following properties:

 - `search` - function that searches for the related products with params for sort, filter and pagination.
-- `error` - ref that contains an errors from the composable methods
+- `error` - ref that contains an errors from the composable methods.
-- `loading` - ref that contains information whether any of the composable methods is loading
+- `loading` - ref that contains information whether any of the composable methods is loading.

 ## Interfaces